 Here you have the option to supply the file containing the reference ligand (i.e., the ligand in the native conformation) that will be used to perform an automated RMSD calculation with respect to the reference ligand conformation.
 For each GOLD solution, the resultant RMSD value will be written out to the files containing the fitness function ranking, i.e., the ligand rank file (.rnk) and bestranking.lst file.
-First select the ligand you want to dock and the you have the option to load the reference crystallographic pose.
+First select the ligand you want to dock and then you have the option to load the reference crystallographic pose.

-- 16.To proceed with the GOLD setup, we need to specify the ligand that we want to dock into the protein.
-For this example, we will use the file 5SF_ideal.sdf (download it from Materials or from the Virtual Workshops webpage linked in the chat).
-To select the ligand, click Add at the bottom of the GOLD Setup window, navigate to the folder where the file is located, select the file 5SF_ideal.sdf and click Open.
+- 16. To proceed with the GOLD setup, we need to specify the ligand that we want to dock into the protein.
+For this example, we will use the file 5SF\ideal.sdf (download it from Materials).
+To select the ligand, click Add at the bottom of the GOLD Setup window, navigate to the folder where the file is located, select the file 5SF\ideal.sdf and click Open.
 Our ligand is now listed under Ligand File.
 Note that the number 10 means that 10 poses have been requested. - 17.
 Once the ligand is selected, we can click Next.